astral-sh/uv/docs/concepts/tools.md

 - The `--no-project` flag is not needed — tools are always run isolated from the project.
 - If a tool is already installed, `uv tool run` will use the installed version but `uv run` will not.
+- The project will be built and installed instead of using an editable installation